SeohyunNam/SeohyunNam/README.md

 ## 🎓 Education

-- 📘 Master's Student in [Computer Science (Big data), Chung-Ang University]
+- 📘 Master's Student in Computer Science, Chung-Ang University
-- 🎓 B.S. in [Information and communications Engineering] & [English Interpretation and Translation], [Hankuk university of Foregin Studies]
+- 🎓 B.S. in Information and communications Engineering & English Interpretation and Translation, Hankuk university of Foregin Studies

 ---